 “Trading and Risk Policy” means the policy adopted by the Marketing Committee establishing the parameters of credit and position risk to be taken pursuant to this Agreement.

-“Transaction” means any arrangement with any party, including EPMI, for the sale of any Product.
+“Transaction” means any arrangement with any party, including EPMI, for the sale of any Product but shall not include sales of contract firm power described in Exhibit A by MDEA to the Cities, by either City to the other, or sales by the Cities to supply their Native Load.

-“Transmission Services” means the analysis and/or procurement of transmission capacity as part of the Scheduling Services.Real time/hourly/daily transaction/tradingShort term trading/transactions
+“Transmission Services” means the analysis and/or procurement of transmission capacity as part of the Scheduling Services.

-Long term transactions

-Load projection model

-Stack model

 2. Term

-(a) This Agreement shall continue in effect for two years from the Effective Date, unless terminated earlier in accordance with the provisions of this Agreement.
+(a) This Agreement shall continue in effect for two years from the Effective Date (“Initial Term”), unless terminated earlier in accordance with the provisions of this Agreement.

-(b) This Agreement may be automatically extended for an additional one (1) year period (Extension Term) at the end of the Initial Term upon the same terms and conditions (Renewal Term) unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Initial Term Thereafter, this Agreement shall continue from year to year on the same terms and conditions (Renewal Term) unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Initial Term (unless MDEA elects to extend under the Extension Term) Extension Term or any Renewal Term (as the case may be).: Six months.
-Contract shall continue month-to-month after the initial term unless cancelled by either party with 30 days prior notice.
-Any cancellation would become effective once all transactions entered into between the parties have been performed (e.g. any existing fixed-price term transactions have ended).
+Thereafter, this Agreement shall continue from year to year on the same terms and conditions unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration. (“Renewal Term”).

 3. Obligations of the Parties

+Start-up Obligations are those activities that are essentially one-time activities of the Parties that are necessary to begin providing services under the Agreement.
+Obligations Ongoing through the Term of the Agreement are those activities that constitute the day-to-day activities of the Parties under the Agreement.

-(a) EPMI (or any of its affiliates fulfilling a portion of EPMI’s obligations under this Agreement), shall perform the following in accordance with the terms of this Agreement:
+(a) EPMI (or any of its affiliates fulfilling a portion of EPMI’s obligations under this Agreement), shall perform the following in accordance with the terms of this Agreement.